iamkirankumaryadav/Library/SQL/SQL.md

 Current Date : GetDate() Date + Timestamp

-# Query Optimization
+### Query Optimization
-- Determine the most Efficient way to Execute a given Query by considering every Query Plan Large number of Queries can be Executed in Less Time Reduce Time and Space Complexity.
+- Determine the most Efficient way to Execute a given Query by considering every Query Plan.
+- Large number of Queries can be Executed in Less Time.
+- Reduce `Time` and `Space` Complexity.

-# Subsets of SQL
+### Subsets of SQL

 ### DDL (Definition) : Define Data Structure
 - CREATE
 - ALTER
 - DROP
 - RENAME